Paradise Now: Production

 Hany Abu-Assad and co-writer Bero Beyer started working on the script in 1999, but it took them five years to get the story before cameras.
-The original script was about one man searching for his friend, who is a suicide bomber, but it evolved into a story of two friends, Said and Khaled.
+The original script was about a man searching for his friend, who is a suicide bomber, but it evolved into a story of two friends, Said and Khaled.

 The filmmakers faced great difficulties making the film on location.
 A land mine exploded 300 meters away from the set.
-While filming in Nablus, Israeli helicopter gunships launched a missile attack on a car near the film's set one day, prompting six crew members to abandon the production indefinitely.
-Paradise Nows location manager was kidnapped by a Palestinian faction during the shoot and was not released until Palestinian President Yasser Arafat's office intervened.
+While filming in Nablus, Israeli helicopter gunships launched a missile attack on a car near the film's set one day, prompting six crew members to leave the production indefinitely.
+Paradise Nows location manager was kidnapped by a Palestinian faction during the shooting and was not released until Palestinian president Yasser Arafat's office intervened.
 In an interview with the Telegraph, Hany Abu-Assad said, "If I could go back in time, I wouldn't do it again.
 It's not worth endangering your life for a movie."
-The Israel Film Fund is underwriting the film’s distribution in Israel.

 Statements by the filmmakers

 In Hany Abu-Assad's Golden Globe acceptance speech he made a plea for a Palestinian state, saying he hoped the Golden Globe was “a recognition that the Palestinians deserve their liberty and equality unconditionally."

-In an interview with Jewish American Tikkun magazine, Hany Abu-Assad was asked "When you look ahead now, what gives you hope?", "The conscience of the Jewish people" he answered.
+In an interview with Jewish American Tikkun magazine, Hany Abu-Assad was asked, "When you look ahead now, what gives you hope?", "The conscience of the Jewish people," he answered.
 "The Jews have been the conscience of humanity, always, wherever they go.
 Not all Jews, but part of them.
 Ethics.
 Morality.
 They invented it!
 I think Hitler wanted to kill the conscience of the Jews, the conscience of humanity.
-But this conscience is still alive...Maybe a bit weak...But still alive.
+But this conscience is still alive.… Maybe a bit weak.… But still alive.
 Thank God."
-He has also stated in an interview to Tel Aviv-based newspaper Yedioth Ahronoth that had he been raised in the Palestinian territories instead of in his Arab-Israeli home city of Nazareth, he would have become a suicide bomber himself.
+In an interview with the Tel Aviv-based newspaper Yedioth Ahronoth, Abu-Assad stated he views Palestinian suicide attacks as counter-terrorism, and that had he been raised in the Palestinian territories instead of in his Arab-Israeli home city of Nazareth, he would have become a suicide bomber himself.